 - Developing a plan to live within your financial means

-- Creating an emergency cash reserve (and creating – in advance – your household definition of “emergency”)
+- Creating an emergency cash reserve (establish in advance your household definition of “emergency”)

 - Eliminating debt – particularly your credit card and other consumer debt

-- Creating and sticking to a budget that earmarks money for savings and investments
+- Creating and sticking to a budget that sets aside money for savings and investments

-- Building your financial literacy – understanding basics of debt, investing, risk, retirement planning and taxes
+- Building your financial literacy – understanding the basics of debt, investing, risk, retirement planning and taxes

 - Applying your preparations and financial literacy toward a long-term financial plan for your future